Blog Posts on Tall And True

 Temptations

-Five straight years of Dry July and a few personal pressures left me sorely tempted to skip the challenge in 2018.
+Five straight years of Dry July and a few personal pressures had me considering skipping the challenge in 2018.
 But on June 30th, I posted on Facebook:

 I thought I'd be taking a break from Dry July this year.
 Instead, I'm taking a break from booze again and hopefully raising another $250 for cancer support services.